xballoy/xballoy.github.io/_posts/2019-09-12-git-from-beginner-to-advanced-user.md

 #### Changing older commit

-The `git commit --fixup` command, like the `git commit --amend`, allows you to edit a single commit but this time it doesn’t have to be the last one.
+The `git commit --fixup` command, like `git commit --amend`, allows you to edit a single commit, but this time it doesn't have to be the last one.
 It can be any commit!

-After some time you realise you made a typo, forgot to include a file or whatever in an old commit "Feature A is done".
+After some time, you realize you made a typo, forgot to include a file, or something similar in an old commit "Feature A is done".

 ``` bash
 $ git log --oneline